dheeraj25517-code/Signovate-/README.md

 ## Team

-Built by Dheeraj Kumar Thota & Srivaishnavi Paramatmuni
+Built for **Samsung Solve for Tomorrow 2026** under the **Health and Education** theme by Dheeraj Kumar Thota & Srivaishnavi Paramatmuni.